 The opioid epidemic presents significant challenges for health and human service systems that serve children, youth, and families.
 Research is needed to understand these challenges and identify effective primary and secondary strategies for injury prevention.

-As a subcontractor to ICF, JBA is helping to design and implement a formative qualitative study of the impact of the opioid epidemic on children, youth, families, and service systems.
-Six counties with high and low opioid risk indicators will be engaged in the study.
-Findings from staff and caregiver interviews and focus groups will help the Centers for Disease Control and Prevention understand factors that may protect communities, families, and children from the effects of opioid misuse.
+As a subcontractor to ICF, JBA helped design and implement a formative qualitative study of the impact of the opioid epidemic on children, youth, families, and service systems.
+Six counties with high and low opioid risk indicators were engaged in the study.
+Findings from staff and caregiver interviews and focus groups will help the Centers for Disease Control and Prevention understand factors that may protect communities from the effects of opioid misuse.

 Erin Ingoldsby, Ph.D.

-Erin Ingoldsby has more than 24 years of experience in applied social science research, program evaluation, and evaluation technical assistance in diverse content...
+Erin Ingoldsby has nearly 30 years of experience in applied social science research, program evaluation, and evaluation technical assistance in diverse content...

 Tammy Richards, M.Ed.